changsongyang/windows-activation/docs/en/kms.md

 [^6]: Professional N for Workstations.

-[^7]: To check the activation status of Windows 10, navigate to Settings → Update & Security → Activation.
-You will see your activation status listed there.
+[^7]: To check the activation status of Windows 10, navigate to <br/> Settings → Update & Security → Activation. <br/> You will see your activation status listed there.
 If Windows is activated, you should see "Activated" with a green checkmark.

-[^8]: To check the activation status of Windows 11, open Settings by clicking the Start button and then selecting Settings → System → Activation.
-The activation status will be displayed, showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.
+[^8]: To check the activation status of Windows 11, open <br/> Settings → System → Activation. <br/> The activation status will be displayed, showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.

 [1]: https://www.minitool.com/news/open-windows-11-powershell.html
 [2]: https://www.minitool.com/news/open-command-prompt-windows-11.html